GimelStudio/Gimel-Studio/docs/source/api.rst

 We write another property method (``NodeLabel``) to define the label of the node that will be seen by the user.
 It is conventional to have this in title-case.

-Yet again, in the ``NodeDefinition`` class, we write a property method (``NodeCategory``) to define the category the node will be placed in (for menus, node registry, etc.).
+In the ``NodeDefinition`` class, we write a property method (``NodeCategory``) to define the category the node will be placed in (for menus, node registry, etc.).
 The string must be in all upper-case.

 .. seealso::
     See the *API Reference* for a list of valid strings for the ``NodeCategory`` method.